Virus288/-RTC-test-/README_DOCS.md

 I wrote this app in `Git flow` schema, trying to keep main branch ( dev in my example, with regular pushed to main and tagging every proper version ) as "straight" as possible, properly rebasing all commits as I do usually at work.

+I wrote this app, compiling it to es22.
+I am used to having getters and setter, but because they take too much space I used accessors.
+Why, since they are not required ?
+Old habits die hard I guess ?
+Having schematic code is good, because its more readable even for people, who do not work daily on the same languages.
+Getters and setters in state are used for interface manipulation.
+By the time any data from state will be used, every field on state will be properly initialized.

 ## How to start

 I assume that you don't want to read a wall of text on how to start this app, Simply make sure that you have node.js with version bigger than 19 ( because I use native fetch ) and do: